 This strategy is used with other caching strategies to achieve optimized performance.

-I’ve already talked about this approach in the introduction of this write-up.
-It helps optimize costs significantly.
+I’ve discussed this approach already up above in the article 🙂 It helps optimize costs significantly.

-In the Write-back caching strategy the data is directly written to the cache instead of the database.
+In the write-back caching strategy the data is directly written to the cache as opposed to the database.
 And the cache after some delay as per the business logic writes data to the database.

-If there are quite a heavy number of writes in the application.
-Developers can reduce the frequency of database writes to cut down the load & the associated costs.
+If there are quite a heavy number of writes in the application, developers can reduce the frequency of database writes to cut down the load and compute costs.

-A risk in this approach is if the cache fails before the DB is updated, the data might get lost.
-Again this strategy is used with other caching strategies to make the most out of these.
+However, there is a risk of data loss in this approach.
+If the cache fails before the DB is updated, the data might get lost.
+Again this strategy can be used with other caching strategies to make the most out of these.